-*See activity descriptions below
+*See detailed activity descriptions below

-Optional Director’s Thursday Overnight:
+Optional Thursday Overnight:

 Thursday Night: A select few can opt to stay over on campus and take part in an EPIC campout that includes an additional adventure!
 Activities could include getting on the Calleva Aerial Course, night rappelling, or night hiking, all with campfires and smores!
 Campers will participate in full days with their groups on both Thursday and Friday, but will depart for their extended experiences once the rest of camp heads home.
-Only 12 campers can participate in this Thursday Overnight led by one of our two experienced Directors!
+Only 12 campers can participate in this Thursday Overnight led by one of our talented Instructors.

 All overnights take place on Campus in Great Falls Va.